How to Legalise an Education Document for China

 STEP ONE – Your educational document will need to be certified by a solicitor to confirm that the signature on the document is genuine.
 If your document consists of more than one page, it will need to be notarised and bound by a ribbon instead, which will cost more.
 The notary will have to tie the documents together with a silk ribbon and seal them properly before you can proceed.

-STEP THREE – The document needs to be presented for Chinese Embassy legalisation in your country.
+STEP THREE – The document needs to be presented for Chinese Consular legalisation in your country.
 You can either do this yourself or have somebody else do this for you.
 For the Chinese Embassy to legalise your document, the Apostille must be no more than six months old.
+In the UK, you must submit your documents at the Chinese Visa Processing Centre, as opposed to the Embassy as of November 2019.

 As of June 2019, the Chinese Embassy will no longer accept an application form or authorisation letter which is not an original copy.
-Previously, you could supply these documents to us via a scan, but since the changes in regulation we now require the hard copies with a wet signature.
+Previously, you could supply these documents to us via a scan, but since the changes in regulation we now require a typed hard copy with a wet signature.

 Ready to Legalise your Documents for China?

-We’ve estimated that attempting to legalise your documents for China on your own could cost you at least £845.00, and over 48 hours in time.
+We’ve estimated that attempting to legalise your documents for China on your own could cost you at least £845.00, and over 2 weeks in time.
+This can also increase dramatically during peak times.
 Then there’s all the other little things you have to worry about, like making sure the solicitor certifying the documents is registered with the FCO.
-Or even that the document will be recognised by the FCO at all.
+Or even that the document will be recognised by the FCO at all, which when to comes to TEFL certificates can be a minefield.

 If you’d like help with your legalisation, get in touch.
 You can request a quotation here, give our team of specialists a call on +44 (0) 330 088 1142, send us a message via WhatsApp on mobile, use our live chat system, or e-mail us at email@example.com.